vivlim/rock-candy/README.md

 ```

 I'm referring to that directory in nix; here's the current state of overlay.nix (look at that in case it's drifted away from this readme)
-If you are referencing the flake from another flake, `./lib` is exported as a flake output named `lib`, so you should be able to use `luaWithRocksFromDir` elsewhere with your own set of luarocks.
-I don't have an example of this yet but I'll mention it here when I do.
 ```
 {pkgs, nixpkgsFlake, luarocks-nix}: let myLib = (import ./lib) {